-All Offenses: Saturday school, suspension or expulsion, depending upon the severity of the act.
+All Offenses: In-school-suspension, suspension or expulsion, depending upon the severity of the act.
 The Oregon Police Department may be notified.

-Possession and/or Use of Tobacco/Nicotine Products
+Possession/Use of Tobacco

-Possession/Use of E-Cigarettes will be considered a tobacco offense.
+\Possession/Use of E-Cigarettes will be considered a tobacco offense.

-All Offenses: Saturday school or suspension and the Oregon Police Department will be notified.
+All offenses: in school suspension(s) and the Oregon Police Department will be notified for tobacco offenses.